SinYita/riscv-single/README.md

 ## Acknowledgments

-This project is based on the RISC-V ISA specification and standard single-cycle CPU design patterns.
-The implementation follows educational CPU design principles while maintaining compatibility with the RISC-V instruction encoding format.
+This project is based on the RISC-V ISA specification.
+The implementation follows educational CPU design principles and uses an FSM/multi-cycle approach to sequence instruction execution while maintaining compatibility with RISC-V instruction encodings.

 ## Additional Resources